The-Hacker-Recipes/The-Hacker-Recipes/ad/movement/kerberos/shadow-credentials.md

 User objects can't edit their own `msDS-KeyCredentialLink` attribute while computer objects can.
 This means the following scenario could work: [trigger an NTLM authentication](../mitm-and-coerced-authentications/) from DC01, [relay it](../ntlm/relay.md) to DC02, make pywhisker edit DC01's attribute to create a Kerberos PKINIT pre-authentication backdoor on it, and have persistent access to DC01 with PKINIT and [pass-the-cache](ptc.md).

-Computer objects can edit their own `msDS-KeyCredentialLink` attribute but can only add a KeyCredential if none already exists.
+Computer objects cannot edit their own `msDS-KeyCredentialLink` attribute but can only add a KeyCredential if none already exists.
 {% endhint %}

 ## Resources